aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 endef
 $(foreach ext,$(FORTEXT),$(eval $(call modsource-pattern-rule,$(ext))))
 ~~~
-and for the rule relating the objects and the anchor files, we need to
+For the rule relating the objects and the anchor files, we need to
-identify the extension of the source file to compile.
-We do this by
+identify the extension of the source file in order to know what to
-using the `wildcard` function, and assuming that there is either a
+compile.
+We do this by using the `wildcard` function, and assuming
-`.f90` file or a `.F90` file, but not both (because why would you?):
+that there is either a `.f90` file or a `.F90` file, but not both
+(because why would you?):
 ~~~ make
 %.o: %.anc
 	$(COMPILE.f08) $(OUTPUT_OPTION) $(wildcard $(addprefix $*.,$(FORTEXT)))